FaithAlone.net

 In light of the previous section, the above verse falls into place, alongside all of the others which clearly teach the authority structure in the Trinity, with the Son submitting to the Father.

-The Father is "greater" in authority, and the Son always obeys.
+In the incarnation, due to Christ submitting His human will to the Father, the Father is "greater" in authority, and the Son always obeyed.
 This is not a statement denying that they are equal in their eternality, power, perfection, and so on.

 If Jesus is God, how could He have a "God"?